gbv/jskos/jskos.md

-ancestors    [set]  list of ancestors, possibly up to a top concept inScheme     [set]  [concept schemes] or URI of the concept schemes topConceptOf [set]  [concept schemes] or URI of the concept schemes subjectOf    [set]  resources being indexed with this concept
+ancestors    [set]  list of ancestors, possibly up to a top concept inScheme     [set]  [concept schemes] or URI of the concept schemes topConceptOf [set]  [concept schemes] or URI of the concept schemes

 The first element of field `type`, if given, MUST be
 <http://www.w3.org/2004/02/skos/core#Concept>.